-I was recently in Paris and found uncanny evidence of the phantom and spectral morphologies in a monument of nineteenth-century historicism, the San Michel fountain of 1860.
-Beneath the neomannerist façade with the sculpture of Saint Michael vanquishing Satan, two bronze satanic griffins are spouting water into the pool.
+I was recently in Paris and found uncanny evidence of the phantom and spectral morphologies in a monument of nineteenth century historicism, the San Michel fountain of 1860.
+Beneath the neo-mannerist façade with the sculpture of Saint Michael vanquishing Satan, two bronze satanic griffins are spouting water into the pool.
 They are virtually identical, each with the heads and talons of eagles, the wings of enormous bats and the coiled tails of serpents.
 The only noticeable difference between the figures, and therefore significant, is that one of the tails ends in a fleshy form, like a swollen tongue, while the other ends in a crab claw.
 The phantom and the spectre.

-Upon discovering this, my first thought was that, like a phantom and spectral 'déjà-vu' of the lost object, Satanism is nowadays the only vital remnant of the Christian tradition, its unconscious residue.
-Then I realised that within the unconscious, infernal dimension of this 'Christian' monument, the oral-masochistic and anal-sadistic components were being directly announced by these phantom and spectral tails.
+Upon discovering this, my first thought was that, like a phantom and spectral 'deja-vu' of the lost object, Satanism is nowadays the only vital remnant of the Christian tradition, its unconscious residue.
+Then I realized that within the unconscious, infernal dimension of this 'Christian' monument, the oral-masochistic and anal-sadistic components were being directly announced by these phantom and spectral tails.

-Finally I wondered if it was here, at this Romantic and Satanic spot in the heart of Paris, that André Breton conceived his famous description of Surrealism, as the 'prehensile tail of the comet of Romanticism'.
+Finally I wondered if it was here, at this Romantic and Satanic spot in the heart of Paris, that Andre Breton conceived his famous description of Surrealism, as the "prehensile tail of the comet of Romanticism."

-Walter Benjamin observed that 'the nineteenth century ran its course without in the least appearing to announce the twentieth'.
-The triumphalism of Art Nouveau in the hysterical setting of the Paris World

-Fair of 1900 gives no indication of the direction of artistic taste.
+Walter Benjamin observed that "the nineteenth century ran its course without in the least appearing to announce the twentieth."
+The triumphalism of Art Nouveau in the hysterical setting of the Paris world fair of 1900 gives no indication of the direction of artistic taste.
 Far from being the style of the coming century, Art Nouveau was destined to be the swan song of the nineteenth.
-The twentieth century was instead a new process of Oedipalisation to eradicate the perversity of nineteenth-century historicism.
-New cruel fathers emerged to rival those of the revolution; first Diderot, then Le Corbusier and Clement Greenberg, vanquishing the excesses of Boucherism, Art Nouveau and the Dalíesque.
+The twentieth century was instead a new process of Oedipalisation to eradicate the perversity of nineteenth century historicism.
+New cruel fathers emerged to rival those of the revolution; first Diderot, then Le Corbusier and Clement Greenberg, vanquishing the excesses of Boucherism, Art Nouveau and the Daliesque.

-The orthodox history of twentieth-century modernism, which may be summarised in the sequence: Cézanne-Cubism-abstraction, is a dreary submission to the Oedipus.
-After the triumphal perversity of nineteenth-century modernity, in manic revolt against the decline of art, the orthodox history of the twentieth century is something like a slow death of art by suicide.
+The orthodox history of twentieth century modernism, which may be summarized in the sequence: Cezanne-cubism-abstraction, is a dreary submission to the Oedipus.
+After the triumphal perversity of nineteenth century modernity, in manic revolt against the decline of art, the orthodox history of the twentieth century is something like a slow death of art by suicide.
 The minimalist reduction.

-But there is another history, largely unwritten, which may take its inspiration from André Breton's 'prehensile tail of the comet of Romanticism'.
-The sequence here would be: Gustave Moreau-de Chirico-perennial Surrealism.
-This history would pay heed to the vitality of Surrealism as a force in the art of the present.
-It would reconstruct the story of twentieth-century art by taking into account the later careers of the symbolist painters of 1900, many of whom lived until the middle of the century.
-It would give due consideration to the later periods of de Chirico and Dalí, whose grudging inclusions in the history of modernism are limited to the 1910s and 1930s, respectively, although both continued painting for decades.
-Forgotten movements like the Neo-Romantics would be remembered.
-And above all, the immemorial supremacy of eroticism in the art of painting, briefly reignited in Surrealism and today all but buried beneath the surface of contemporary art, would be restored to its central place as the raison d'être and destiny of painting.
-This 'lunar' history of recent art will need to be written, and it is only within this alternative, perverse and atavistic tradition that my paintings can properly be termed 'historical'.
+But there is another history, largely unwritten, which may take its inspiration from Andre Breton's "prehensile tail of the comet of Romanticism."
+The sequence here would be: Gustave Moreau-De Chirico-Surrealism.
+This history would pay heed to the perenniality of Surrealism as a vital force in the art of the present.
+It would reconstruct the story of twentieth century art by taking into account the later careers of the symbolist painters of 1900, many of whom lived until the middle of the century.
+It would give due consideration to the later periods of De Chirico and Dali, whose grudging inclusions in the history of modernism are limited to the 1910s and 1930s, respectively, although both continued painting for decades.
+Forgotten movements, like the Neo-Romantics of the 1940s, would be remembered.
+And above all, the immemorial supremacy of eroticism in the art of painting, briefly reignited in Surrealism and today all but buried beneath the surface of contemporary art, would be restored to its central place as the raison d'etre and destiny of painting.

+This 'lunar' history of twentieth century art will need to be written, and it is only within this alternative, perverse and atavistic tradition that my three paintings can properly be termed "historical."